-Paul Nicholls, the trainer of Kauto Star, has managed to have three of his trained horses win this one.
-The other two of his horses are See More Business, who won in 1997 and 1999, and Silviniaco Conti, who is his most recent success story having won in 2013 and 2014.
-Nicholls has accumulated an astonishing nine wins in the King George VI, far more than any other trainer to have horses entered in this race in the past.
+Paul Nicholls, the trainer of Kauto Star, has managed to have four of his trained horses win this one.
+The other three of his horses are See More Business, who won in 1997 and 1999, Silviniaco Conti, one of his most recent success story having won in 2013 and 2014, and Clan Des Obeaux in 2018.
+Nicholls has accumulated an astonishing 10 wins in the King George VI, far more than any other trainer to have horses entered in this race in the past.

 It has been in the race’s more recent history that a number of race records have been eclipsed, but one that has remained since the very first running of this event has been the record for the oldest horse to have ever won here.
 Since 1937, this record has remained in the possession of Southern Hero, who won the first contest of this event at the grand old age of 12.
 Similarly, the record for the youngest horse to have ever won the King George VI Chase remains as Manicou, a five-year-old horse who achieved victory back in 1950.